Featured Team Members: Norman Elizondo, BS

 The first evening, parents may feel a bit tense or awkward; maybe even resistant.
 These feelings are normal.
 They are the start to their parallel process: experiencing some of the emotions their child might’ve felt arriving at Open Sky.
 Throughout the weekend, parents develop connections with other parents in the group and come to understand they are not alone in this journey—similar to what their kids experience with peers in the field.

 Additionally, research shows that if parents do their own work, then the child’s mental health gains are longer lasting.
-I’ve seen students’ jaws drop when I tell them their parents are attending Wellness Weekend and share what they’ll be learning.
+I’ve seen students’ jaws drop when I tell them their parents are participating in Wellness Weekend and share what they’ll be learning.
 Students gain a tremendous amount of confidence and appreciation when their parents know how to reflect an “I feel” statement, do a feelings check, and are doing their part in the process of family healing.
 It truly motivates the students to engage more deeply with their work.

 The “I feel” statement is one of the primary tools for discussing anything with emotional charge.
 The basic structure of the “I feel” statement involves 5 separate skills: